freerange/site/soups/weeknotes/week-342.snip.markdown

 On Wednesday morning Liz and I had a phone call with her contact at HMRC and I understood a bit more about the rationale behind some of the logic.
 However, I still had unresolved questions which were hard to put into words on a phone call.
 Part of the difficulty with talking about this smart answer is that it's all about a bunch of dates and date ranges like the tax year, accounting years, etc.

 To make it easier to understand what was going on I decided to build a visualisation using the [Timeline chart][] from Google's [Chart library][google-charts] pulling data from a Google spreadsheet.
-It's still a bit of a work-in-progress, but I ended up with [this web page][js-fiddle-timeline].
 When the relevant dates are entered into the "Calculator" sheet of the spreadsheet, the formulae on the "DataTable" sheet generate values which are then pulled into the Timeline chart.

 I hope to sit with someone from HMRC and go through various scenarios using this visualisation tool in order to better model the policy behind the calculator.